ikenna/sharesight-file-import-scripts/README.md

 Python script that converts trades exported from [SaxoTrader](https://www.saxotrader.com) and [IG](https://www.ig.com/) into [Sharesight](https://www.sharesight.com/).

 The input to the script is the Excel sheet export of trades from Saxo Markets.
 In SaxoTrader, you can find this in Account > Historical reports > Trades.
 Click "Open", the funnel icon on the left, then export.
+In IG you will need to go to Accounts > History > Trade History.
+(Not Transactions!).

 Sample usage:
 ```%>./saxo-to-sharesight.py --file TradesExecuted.xlsx > sharesight.csv```